sjultra/Guides/docker_install_Ubuntu-CentOS-Debian/README.md

-# Straight-forward Docker engine install on Ubuntu and CentOS
+# Straight-forward Docker engine install on Ubuntu, CentOS/RHEL and Debian

-# 1. Install on Centos
+# 1. Install on Centos/RHEL

 ## Prerequisites